kushpatelj86/CPSC-455-Project/README.md

 - **Message Encryption:**
-  All messages are encrypted using the AES-GCM algorithm, which provides authentication, to generate the key you must run the command "openssl rand -hex 32 > aes-key.pem"
+  All messages are encrypted using the AES-GCM algorithm, which provides a authentication tag, to generate the key you must run the command "openssl rand -hex 32 > aes-key.pem"

 - **Rate Limiting:**
   If a client sends more than 5 requests during the first minute he will be restricted from sending more messages